-Though a statistical rarity, dogs and cats do sometimes bite.
+Though a statistical rarity (It is estimated that less than 2% of the U.S. population is bitten by a dog each year), dogs and cats do sometimes bite.
 Fortunately it is easy to prevent your family and yourself from being bitten.

 - Ask before petting someone else’s dog.
 You might even ask if the dog doesn’t like to be touched anywhere, especially if it is an older dog who may suffer from physical discomfort.